mightynerd/comfysoft/w/index.md

 to newer technologies which can be solved by running the Nighlty builds at the expence of lower stability.

+### Firefox Nightly
+A less stable but more up-to-date version of Firefox.
+Ususally faster than the stable version since it implements newer technologies such as multi-process tabs.

 ### Chromium
 The free and open source base Google Chrome is built upon.
 Very fast with many extentions altough not as customizable as Firefox.
-Not bound to Google as mutch as Chrome (which probably is the main reason people run Chromium) and it also lacks some components such as auto update, built-in Adobe Flash or support for non-free media codecs, some of which can be installed separatly.
+Not bound to Google as much as Chrome (which probably is the main reason people run Chromium) and it also lacks some components such as auto update, built-in Adobe Flash or support for non-free media codecs, some of which can be installed separatly.

+### Iridium
+A Chromium fork that focuses on security and privacy.
+Works good as an "ungoogled" alternative to Chrome or even Chromium.

+### Vivaldi
+A proprietary freeware browser based on the Blink engine.
+Very customizable interface, support for Chrome plugins but closed source.

 ## Text Tools